 If you’re looking for quite the challenge, I’ve heard solidcore is one of the hardest classes in the city.
 Best of luck!
 Ha!

 So, yes.
 I am a bit obsessed with my city.
-There aren’t enough words to describe how much I love this city and it was so challenging to pick my favorites, because honestly, I love it all!
+There aren’t enough words to describe how much I love this city and it was so challenging to pick my favorites, because honestly, I love it all So, I hope this Chicago travel guide was helpful if you’re thinking about what to do when visiting Chicago.
 If you have any other favorites that haven’t made my list just yet, drop them below.
-I’d love to visit!
+As always, thanks for reading!